Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 • Add a “culture fit” score to your hiring rubric, weighted as heavily as production history.

-• Include examples of real team wins, testimonials, or customer experiences in the onboarding process.
+• Include examples of real team wins, client testimonials, or customer experiences in the onboarding process.

 3. Clear expectations and visibility into performance

 Why it matters: Ambiguity leads to disengagement.
-Top-performing teams succeed because they define success and then track and reinforce it.
+Top-performing real estate teams succeed because they define success and then track and reinforce it.
+When agents know exactly what is expected of them and can see how they are performing relative to those expectations, accountability becomes self-sustaining.

 What it looks like in practice:

-• Team members know the KPIs expected of them weekly, monthly, and quarterly.
+• Team members know the key performance indicators (KPIs) expected of them weekly, monthly, and quarterly.

 • Dashboards or shared trackers make individual and team performance transparent.